 Extract NZ Council Rates Invoices for Property Managers

-Extract NZ council rates invoices into a portfolio spreadsheet for AP, GST, tenant recharges, and multi-council review.
+Extract NZ council rates invoices into a portfolio spreadsheet covering AP, GST, tenant recharges, body corporate splits, and multi-council review.

 Validate Singapore PINT-SG Invoices for Input GST Claims